 Aggravated Assault Lawyer in Colorado Springs, CO

 Call (719) 328-1616 to schedule a case evaluation.
 We will evaluate the facts of your case and formulate a defense plan in your best interest.
-Law Offices of Clifton Black, P.C. defends those accused of aggravated assault in areas such as Colorado Springs, Ordway, Limon, Kiowa and Castle Rock.
+Law Offices of Clifton Black, P.C. defends those accused of aggravated assault in areas such as Colorado Springs, Denver, and Littleton.